k8s-88/closet_k/README.md

 (In addition to those features mentioned at the beginning of this document):

 * Sign-up and login capability
-* logout option
+* logout capability
-* linkable sections on the site from the navbar
+* linkable sections on the site from the navigation bar
 * linkable sections on the home page to other parts of the site
 * keyframe bouncing arrows on the home page